Esteban Mellino: Career

 In 2001, Mellino adapted Angeles y Loco into a film entitled Loco, posee la formula de la felicidad (Crazy, He Has the Formula for Happiness).
 He starred in the film alongside Jorge Luz, Fabian Gianola and Roberto Carnaghi.
 His other film credits included the comedy, Los Matamonstruos en la mansion del terror and the drama, Las barras bravas.

 Mellino appeared in the telenovela, Sos mi vida (You are the One) on Artear-Canal 13 in 2006.
 Soon afterwards, Mellino appeared in his final film role in the 2007 comedy Mas que un hombre (More than a Man), which was co-directed by Gerardo Vallina and Dady Brieva.

 In addition to his acting career, Mellino was a poetry writer and music composer.
 He wrote music for the band, Alma y Vida, a jazz and rock band founded by his brother, Carlos Mellino, during the 1970s.
 Mellino also founded and ran a charitable organization charged with helping street children, soup kitchens, schools and handicapped children.

+Death

 Esteban Mellino died of a heart attack in Buenos Aires on June 9, 2008, at the age of 63.